aws/aws-pdk/packages/monorepo/docs/developer_guides/monorepo/escape_hatches.md

 ```

 !!!note
-    It’s recommended that this is used carefully since removing files may be unexpected for users depending on where it’s used.
-For example, if you created a component named MyFancyGitIgnore and had it remove any existing .gitignore files in the project, then users may be surprised when customizations for their existing .gitignore file are nullified.
+    It is recommended that this is used carefully as removing files may be unexpected for users depending on where it is used.
+For example, if you created a component named MyFancyGitIgnore and had it remove any existing `.gitignore` files in the project, then users may be surprised when customizations for their existing .gitignore file are nullified.

 _Sourced from: https://projen.io/escape-hatches.html_